-- TRLD soft launch at end of 2025 / early 2026 TRLD will be calculated and published via MSRS reports, but not yet used in settlements - Allows time for participant training / learning and for participants to make adjustments to bid in parameters, if needed. - Also allows time for the TRLD calculation to be adjusted if review reveals edge cases with unintended outcomes. - Implementation of the entire package of changes, including usage of TRLD in settlements, at the end of 2026 /early 2027
+- TRLD soft launch at end of 2025 / early 2026 TRLD will be calculated and published via MSRS reports, but not yet used in settlements - Allows time for participant training / learning and for participants to make adjustments to bid in parameters, if needed. - Also allows time for the TRLD calculation and associated manual language to be adjusted to address edge cases if needed. - Implementation of the entire package of changes, including usage of TRLD in settlements, at the end of 2026 /early 2027